-Clinical inputs were derived using both the natural history of SPMS and treatment effects from the phase III trials for tolebrutinib.
-Key clinical inputs include disease progression, adverse events, discontinuation, and mortality.
-Treatment effectiveness, as measured by disease progression, was defined using the tolebrutinib arm hazard ratio for disability progression to higher EDSS states, while the comparator arm will follow the natural history of disease progression (Table E2.2).
-Data permitting, in a scenario analysis, we plan to model disability improvement (Table E2.3).
-We requested post-trial EDSS state distributions from the manufacturer to incorporate this improvement into the modeling analysis.
+Clinical inputs were derived from the HERCULES trial.
+Key clinical inputs include disease progression, improvement, adverse events, discontinuation, and mortality.
+Treatment effectiveness, as measured by disease progression, was defined using the tolebrutinib arm hazard ratio for disability progression to higher EDSS states, while the comparator arm followed the disease progression in the placebo arm of the HERCULES trial.(Table E2.2).
+In a scenario analysis, we modeled disability improvement (Table E2.3).